 The majority of Dubliners I spoke to are hoping for a Clinton win, and had some choice words to say about her opposition.
 But a select few, who want to remain anonymous, support Trump.

 One main concern among the interviewees regarding a Trump presidency is the possibility or desire to travel or emigrate to the US: many say they would seriously reconsider their travels, and are also concerned for the wellbeing of Irish immigrants and emigrants in the US, especially those that are undocumented.
-Watch their answers above.
+Watch their answers below.

 In Dublin’s St Stephen’s Green, businessman Ciaran told IrishCentral: “I think Clinton has a proven track record in American politics.
 She’s the only one I know who’s been involved in international politics as well.